karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps.md

 That means that we need to used the ``RabbitMQ.Client`` package and that we need to instrument the downstream call by ourselves.

 In the following code snippet you'll see that we are injecting the trace information into the header of the message that is going to be send.
-Later in App2 we'll extract the trace information from the message header and link both operation.
+Later in App2 we'll extract the trace information from the message header and link both operations.

 To be more specific we are using an ``XRayPropagator`` to inject the Activity into the message header, this concrete propagator will add a header named ``X-Amzn-Trace-Id`` into the message.